Sandford Fleming: Early life

 In 1827, Fleming was born in Kirkcaldy, Fife, Scotland to Andrew and Elizabeth Fleming.
-At the age of 14 he was apprenticed as a surveyor and in 1845, at the age of 18, he immigrated with his older brother David to colonial Canada.
-Their route took them through many cities of the Canadian colonies: Quebec City, Montreal, and Kingston, before settling in Peterborough, Ontario with their cousins two years later in 1847.
+At the age of 14 he was apprenticed as a surveyor and in 1845, at the age of 18, he emigrated with his older brother David to the Province of Canada (today's southern portions of Ontario and Quebec).
+Their route took them through many cities of the Canadian colonies: Quebec City, Montreal, and Kingston, before settling in Peterborough with their cousins two years later in 1847.
 He qualified as a surveyor in Canada in 1849.

 In 1849 he created the Royal Canadian Institute with several friends, which was formally incorporated on November 4, 1851.
 Although initially intended as a professional institute for surveyors and engineers it became a more general scientific society.
-In 1851 he designed the Threepenny Beaver, the first Canadian postage stamp, for the Province of Canada (today's southern portions of Ontario and Quebec).
+In 1851 he designed the Threepenny Beaver, the first Canadian postage stamp, for the Province of Canada.
 Throughout this time he was fully employed as a surveyor, mostly for the Grand Trunk Railway.
 His work for them eventually gained him the position as Chief Engineer of the Northern Railway of Canada in 1855, where he advocated the construction of iron bridges instead of wood for safety reasons.

-Fleming served in the 10th Battalion Volunteer Rifles of Canada (later known as the Royal Regiment of Canada) and was appointed to the rank of captain on January 1, 1862.
+Fleming served in the 10th Battalion Volunteer Rifles of Canada (later known as the Royal Regiment of Canada) and was commissioned to the rank of captain on January 1, 1862.
 He retired from the militia in 1865.